Solar power in India: Rajasthan

 Rajasthan is one of India's most solar-developed states, with its total photovoltaic capacity reaching 14,454 MW by end of June 2022.
 Rajasthan is also home to the world's largest Fresnel type 125 MW CSP plant at the Dhirubhai Ambani Solar Park.
 Jodhpur district leads the state with installed capacity of over 1,500 MW, followed by Jaisalmer and Bikaner.

 The Bhadla Solar Park, with total installed capacity of 2,245 MW, is the biggest plant in the world as of March 2020.

 The only tower type solar thermal power plant (2.5 MW) in India is located in Bikaner district.

-In March 2019, the lowest tariff in India is ₹2.48/kWh for installing the 750 MW solar power plants in the state.
+In March 2019, the lowest tariff in India was ₹2.48/kWh for installing the 750 MW solar power plants in the state.

 Rajasthan became the first state with 10GW of solar power capacity.
-It is targeting a capacity of 30 GW by Financial Year 2024-2025 and 75 GW by 2030.
+It is targeting a capacity of 30 GW by financial year 2024-2025 and 75 GW by 2030.

+Mizoram

+The installed capacity of solar plants in Mizoram as on 31 March 2023 is 23 MW.
+Vankal Solar Park is the largest solar park in Mizoram.

 Tamil Nadu

 Tamil Nadu had the 5th highest operating solar-power capacity in India in May 2018.
 The total operating capacity in Tamil Nadu was 1.8 GW.
 On 1 July 2017, the solar power tariff in Tamil Nadu has hit an all-time low of ₹3.47 per unit when bidding for 1500 MW capacity was held.

 The 648-MW Kamuthi Solar Power Project is the biggest operating project in the state.
 On 1 January 2018, NLC India Limited (NLCIL) commissioned a new 130 MW solar power project in Neyveli.

-As of 2021, total installed capacity stands at 4.3 GW, with plans for capacity to double by 2022.
+As of 2021, total installed capacity was at 4.3 GW, with plans for capacity to double by 2022.